-Contrarian Investor UK is British, but now lives in Switzerland.
-I first started investing in the stock market in 1998, just prior to the period which ended in the infamous "dot com" bubble in 2000 which caused many overvalued technology stocks to crash.
+Contrarian Investor first started investing in the stock market in 1998, just prior to the period which ended in the infamous "dot com" bubble in 2000 which caused many overvalued technology stocks to crash.
 Even Amazon got hammered in those days, but in the darkest days it is often the time to put your money in!

 The big market corrections in 2000 and 2008 were the years where I have learnt the most, and generated the most profit from my trades as well as perfecting my contrarian approach to share trading.

-My investing philosophy is to either buy companies which are either "under the radar", out of favour because of bad news or corporate mistakes or ones with significant news flow which will dramatically lift the valuation.
-Especially the latter.
+Contrarian's investing philosophy is to either buy companies which are either "under the radar", out of favour because of bad news or corporate mistakes or ones with significant news flow which will dramatically lift the valuation - especially the latter.

 If a share is hammered on a bulletin board and is very popular with great numbers of posts I see this as often a buying opportunity.
 A contrarian indicator if I ever saw one, indicating packs of shorting hyenas are out and about.

 My greatest lesson is to do the homework before buying any share, don't just listen to bulletin board hype and "buy and research" not "buy and hold" .
 Take profits and monitor your buy in and sell out points carefully.
 Buy in and sell out in chunks, don't try and time the market perfectly it is impossible.
 This is especially the case with highly volatile stocks.
 "Bulls make money, Bears make money, hogs get slaughtered"